Corrimal Cougars: Premierships

-Winning the first grade premiership in 1948, really established the Cougars as a powerful and successful part of the Illawarra Rugby League.
-They had come close in past seasons, but this was the icing on the cake.
+The Cougars won the first grade premiership in 1948.

 Many new players joined the ’Red and Green’ at the beginning of the season.
 These included Ron Street from Warren, Jack Clare from Balmain and Harry Jardine from Wests.
 Bill ‘Dookie’ Burns was named First grade coach.

 After a slow start the season two more important signing were completed before the third round, these players were Centre/Winger Arthur Clifford from Newtown and goal Kicking fullback Frank Bonner from South Sydney.
 Bonner had played 24 first grade games for the Bunnies in three seasons and Clifford had scored 5 tries in 6 top grade matches with the Jets.

 At the end of the season the Cougars had played 18 matches, won 11, drew 1 and lost 6 including winning the fourth place playoff (10–4 v Thirroul), Semi-final (11–4 v Wollongong), Final (17–2 v Port Kembla) and Grand Final (22–7 v Port Kembla) in an amazing run to the Premiership from fifth place.